K4liber/subinterpreters/README.md

 The motivation for introducing the per-interpreter GIL, and the benefits it provides, are outlined in detail *Motivation* section of PEP 684[[9]](#b9).

 Consider, for instance, a server tasked with handling complex requests where each request involves numerous computationally intensive operations that could be parallelized.
-Instead of spawning a separate process for each operation, which introduce considerable communication overhead, the Per-interpreter GIL could optimize performance by reducing this overhead.
+Instead of spawning a separate process for each operation, which introduce considerable overhead (processes intialization/closing, communication and memory usage), the Per-interpreter GIL could optimize performance by reducing this overhead.

 Eric Snow presented an informative benchmark at PyCon US 2023[[10]](#b10) of his work, showcasing the potential of the per-interpreter GIL.
 For a comprehensive review, watching the full presentation is recommended.